Messoz/Messoz/README.md

-- 👋 Hi, I’m @Messoz Software developer full time
+- 👋 Hi, I’m @Messoz Software developer full time and an Industrial Automation Engineer
-- 👀 C#, Golang, Vue.js
+- 👀 C#, Golang, Vue.js, Robotics
 - 🌱 I like to experiment new things.
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: marcomessora9@gmail.com